TodePond/TodePondDotCom/wikiblogarden/work/dear-spotify/readme.md

 # Dear spotify product manager

-Here are some features I would like to see in your app.
+Here are some features that I'd like to see in your app.

 If you add them all, I promise that I'll triple my payments to spotify!